 Player performance is one of the most debated topics of sports.
 Fans, analysts, and scouts debate endlessly on this.
-In esports where each player, role, and character ensures no two games are the same, it can be even harder to figure out who is the best.
+In esports where each player, role, and character ensures no two games are the same it can be even harder to figure out who is the best.

 But how do you make these determinations?
 For some people, this is a science predicated on entire novels of hard data.
 No more recognizable of these novels is Moneyball: The Art of Winning an Unfair Game.
-It’s core idea is that all of the “wisdom” of baseball insiders was no more than slightly more informed pub arguments.
+Its core idea is that all of the “wisdom” of baseball insiders was no more than slightly more informed pub arguments.
 The book argues that instead of relying on conventional wisdom born of stories and personal experience, we should look at statistics instead.
-Most famously, the Oakland A’s used this strategy to be competitive with teams three times their budget.
+Most famously, the Oakland A’s used this strategy to be competitive against teams with three times their budget.

 In modern times, especially with the advent of the internet and access to an infinite pool of stats and research data, even the fans can get on that level.
 Individual hockey leagues now look like this: